avon-development/TOS/README.md

 3. Engage in unauthorized framing of or linking to the website.
 4. Attempt to bypass any measures of the Bot designed to prevent or restrict access to the Bot, or any portion of the Bot.
 5. Use any type of unauthorized automation within Discord.
+6. Unauthorized use of the name "AVON" or association with any intellectual property owned by the AVON™ project without explicit prior permission from the AVON™ team may result in severe consequences.

 Note that breaking any of the following will lead to blacklisting and banning from our services.